| Barry MacDonnell's

 Main tips page | Browse tips

-• Some icon images for WordPerfect toolbars
+• See here for some icon images for WordPerfect toolbars

 There are several methods you can use to

 customize a toolbar button's image (i.e., the icon on the button).
 Some are specific to your version of WordPerfect.